kkujala/distroless-from-scratch/README.md

 - `17`, `17-debug`, `17-nonroot`, `17-debug-nonroot`
   - The Java container images are tagged with the version number 17 and the other options are appended to it.

+- `21`, `21-debug`, `21-nonroot`, `21-debug-nonroot`
+  - The Java container images are tagged with the version number 21 and the other options are appended to it.

 ## Build instructions